Find out which areas, sites and trails Natural England is considering for special protection.

-This document shows the areas, sites and trails that Natural England is considering in its designations programme to March 2017.
+This document shows the areas, sites and trails that Natural England is considering in its designations programme.
 Inclusion in the programme is not a commitment to designate.

 The designations programme considers whether places are suitable to become:

 When the formal process begins on a case it’s taken off the designations programme list at the next planned update, for example when:

 Information about cases in the formal process are available from:

 Find out more about the designations programme in Natural England’s designation strategy.